llmware-ai/llmware/Quest/README.md

 AI Bloks Package Quest
 ===============

-> This repository is dedicated to submissions for the 011-RAGs with [AI Bloks Package QuineQuest](https://quine.notion.site/011-RAGs-with-AI-Bloks-0253bf0d4b0843af935ed2d3a3772f67).
+> This repository is dedicated to submissions for the 011-RAGs with [AI Bloks Package Quine Quest](https://quine.notion.site/011-RAGs-with-AI-Bloks-0253bf0d4b0843af935ed2d3a3772f67).

 <br>